Compare services and weigh the risks before signing up.

 Consider the following factors when comparing debt relief companies:

 - Transparency.
 Can you find all of the information you need online?
 Can customer service answer additional questions?
-If you can’t find vital information like how much it’ll cost beforehand, consider working with another comapany.
+If you can’t find vital information like how much it’ll cost beforehand, consider working with another company.

 - Customer reviews.
 Online review sites like the BBB and Trustpilot can be a great place to look out for red flags and learn what you can expect from a debt relief company.
-Your alarm bell should go off if you see several similar complaints from different customers.

 I signed up.
 Now what?